Paattali: Production

-During the making of the film, Sarathkumar dislocated his left hand during a stunt accident, and shooting was stalled for two weeks.
-Meena was first offered the role, but could not sign on as a result of her commitment to Vikraman's Vaanathaippola (2000) and was replaced by Ramya Krishnan.
+During the filming of a stunt sequence, Sarathkumar dislocated his left hand joint and took almost two weeks to recover.
+Meena was first offered the female lead role, but could not sign on because of her commitment to Vaanathaippola (2000) and was replaced by Ramya Krishnan.

 Soundtrack

 The music was composed by S. A. Rajkumar.
+The song "Ulaga Azhagiya" is based on Hindi song "Mushkil Bada Hai Pyar Hain" from Gupt (1997).